XrXr/xrxr.github.io/content/post/arm64-movn/index.md

 numbers. [^1]

 [^1]: It follows that [`n.leading_zeros() + n.leading_ones() + 1`](https://doc.rust-lang.org/std/primitive.u64.html#method.leading_zeros) gives the
-shortest number of bits a number takes to encode.
+minimum number of bits it takes to encode `n`.
 One of the terms in the sum is always zero.

 ## Strategy using `MOVN`